Parents FAQ

 +

-VET stands for vocational education and training – that is, study and/or practical training that develops the skills and knowledge that people need for employment.
+VET stands for Vocational Education and Training—a form of study and practical training designed to develop the skills and knowledge needed for employment.

-Vocational education and training (VET) combines education with training to provide people with occupational or work-related knowledge and skills.
-VET provides formal links between the Higher School Certificate, the workplace and further education.
-VET courses may be undertaken at TAFE, school or a combination of both.
+VET combines theoretical education with hands-on training, equipping students with industry-specific, work-related competencies.
+It creates formal pathways between the Higher School Certificate (HSC), the workplace, and further education.
+VET courses can be undertaken through TAFE, at school, or a combination of both.

-are available to students in Years 11 & 12
+– Available to students in Years 11 and 12

-are taught by teachers at school and TAFE
+– Delivered by qualified teachers at schools and TAFE

-can give students a head start in a career
+– Offer a head start in various career pathways

-allow students to get work-related skills and to take further study at University or TAFE
+– Provide work-related skills that support further study at university or TAFE

-Can contribute to the Australian Tertiary Admission Rank (ATAR) if the optional HSC exam is sat
+– May contribute to a student’s ATAR if the optional HSC exam is undertaken

 • 2.
 What VET courses can a student study?